isomerpages/sportsg-safesport/_policy-and-advocacy/Policies And Procedures.md

 ---
 #####  What is a safeguarding policy?

-A safeguarding policy will set out the a best practice framework for your organisation to:
+A safeguarding policy is a best practice framework for your organisation to:
-*  guide interactions between all participants
+*  **guide interactions** between all participants
-*  provide clarity on responsibilities persons in authority or in positions of trust
+*  provide **clarity on responsibilities** persons in authority or in positions of trust
-*  set procedures for reporting and responding to incidents
+*  set **procedures for reporting and responding** to incidents

 #####  Why is a safeguarding policy important for your organisation?

-Good governance
+Reflects good governance taht reflects rleadersg refers to the way an organisation is run and makes decisions including:

+*   The systems, processes, policies, controls and authorities they have in place.
+*   How the people that lead the organisation are held to account about the direction they set and the decisions they make.

 ##### Member organisations may adopt these policies and procedures into their organisational policies, contracts for services and employment terms: